Small Business Loan Terms: What Affects Them?

 Certain types of business are riskier than others, and lenders know this.
 Even with a bog down payment and excellent credit, you could face a higher interest rate than a business in a more lucrative industry.

-Clearly, loan terms depend on a variety of factors, both in and out of your control.
+Clearly, business loan terms depend on a variety of factors, both in and out of your control.
 It’s tough to get a conventional business loan with a low interest rate without a long and successful track record.
-Still, stay diligent – if you can improve certain areas of your business that are mentioned in this post, you’ll hopefully be able to receive a loan with favorable terms.
+Still, you should stay diligent, because if you can improve certain areas of your business that are mentioned in this blog post, you’ll hopefully be able to receive a loan with favorable terms.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.